Assessing Heterogeneity of Treatment Effects: Conclusion

 \section{Conclusion}

-In this paper, we proposed two new bounds related to the heterogeneity of the treatment effects that complement the commonly used QTE.
+Many empirical questions concern treatment effects at different levels of the outcome variables.
+We developed two bounds to investigate heterogeneous treatment effects of this type.
+These bounds can be computed with the estimated marginal distributions of the potential outcomes, and provide complementary information to the widely used QTE.
+They are sharp without requiring additional assumptions.

-The first bounds were on the STE, which is the ATE in a subgroup whose $Y_0$ resides in an interval specified by the researcher.
-In \cref{sec:ste}, we went over an empirical example in which we are interested in assessing the effect of microfinance on poor individuals, and found that individuals whose total value of livestock owned was not too high received some positive ATE.
-We also applied our bounds to the problem of policy targeting in the context of social welfare.
-We considered two measures of welfare: one was linear in the treatment effect with a per\hyp{}capita fixed cost and the other was non\hyp{}utilitarian with a loss\hyp{}aversive preference.
-We illustrated how our bounds can suggest the treatment assignment mechanisms that maximize the lower bounds of the social welfare.
+The first bounds are on the STE of the form $\mathbb{E}[Y_{i1}-Y_{i0}\mid Y_{i0}<c]$.
+In \cref{sec:micro}, we applied them to assess the effect of microfinance on the poor, and found that, despite the ATE being insignificant, the STE for various values of $c$ was significantly positive.
+We also applied our bounds to the policy targeting problem.
+We considered two measures of welfare: one linear in the treatment effect with per\hyp{}capita fixed costs and the other a non\hyp{}utilitarian welfare that embodied a loss\hyp{}aversive preference.
+We illustrated how our bounds led to treatment assignment rules that maximized the worst\hyp{}case welfare for each welfare measure.

-The second bounds were on the proportions of winners and of losers in the same subgroup.
-In \cref{sec:winner}, we investigated the heterogeneous effects of welfare reform on transfers and earnings predicted by labor supply theory.
-For transfers, our bounds were able to confirm the presence of winners before the time limit and of losers after the time limit as the stylized theory predicted.
-For earnings, our bounds detected a significant proportion of winners in the mid- to left tail of the earnings distribution, which was not entirely in line with the theoretical prediction.
+The second bounds are on the SPW of the form $P(Y_{i1}>Y_{i0}\mid Y_{i0}<c)$.
+In \cref{sec:labor}, we investigated the heterogeneous effects of Connecticut's welfare reform on the earnings predicted by stylized labor supply theory.
+For a subgroup for whom the theoretical prediction was ambiguous, we detected a portion of individuals who increased hours worked because of the new welfare program.
+We also illustrated how economic theory could be used to tighten the bounds, and after tightening, we detected a small portion of individuals who decreased hours worked because of the new welfare program.

-In both examples, we saw cases where our bounds could detect significant STE or proportion of winners even when the ATE estimates were not significant.
+We conclude by noting that our results are applicable well beyond the RCT setups picked up in our empirical applications.
+The bounds are based solely on the marginal distributions of the potential outcomes, which most QTE estimation procedures estimate as byproducts.
+For example, there are existing QTE estimators for the RCT with imperfect compliance, difference\hyp{}in\hyp{}differences, selection\hyp{}on\hyp{}observables, regression discontinuity designs, and instrumental variables regression models.
+Our bounds provide interpretable assessment of the heterogeneity of treatment effects that supplements the QTE.
+The Stata program for our bounds can be downloaded at an \href{https://github.com/jcao0/subgroup-treatment-effects}{author's website}.